Structure and Layout

 What to do

-In Word use the built-in headings and styles, avoid format.
+• In Word use the built-in headings and styles.

-Use san-serif fonts and avoid using serif fonts.
+• Use san-serif fonts and avoid using cursive fonts.

-Use line spacing in the documents and slides to make the text readable, especially in large paragraphs.
+• Use 1.5 line spacing in documents and slides to make the text more readable, especially in large paragraphs.

-Use letter spacing to make it readable and ensure the letters don’t touch each other.
+• Use letter spacing to make it readable and ensure the letters do not touch each other.

-In PowerPoint avoid text boxes instead use the placeholders that is read by the screen reader.
+• In PowerPoint avoid text boxes instead use placeholders as these are read by screen readers.

 How to find it